 Troll Falls is an easy family-friendly hike but with the addition of a trail to Upper Troll Falls, the enjoyment factor of the hike has gone way up.
 It’s notoriously busy on weekends, but when we started out at 5 PM, we hardly met a soul.
 If you decide to do the hike, I think the extra effort to reach the upper falls is warranted.
 Allow at least 90 minutes to do the return hike and take photos.

 Laura offers the Troll Falls hike in both summer and winter.
-You can see all her tour offerings right here.
+You can see all her summer tour offerings right here.

 Dinner at Upper Kananaskis Lake